Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Experimental Results

-We compare the overall performance of KSI and baseline methods, as shown in Table~\ref{tab:overall_performance}.
-Here, we combine CF method LightGCN \cite{LightGCN_he2020lightgcn} with two modules SEI and SSI as KSI.
-We can observe that KSI consistently outperforms all baselines and achieves improvements of 6.03\%-14.31\% over the second higher result.
-Moreover, we can draw the following conclusions:
+We present the performance comparisons between KSI and various state-of-the-art (SOTA) CF and multimodal recommendation methods in Table~\ref{tab:overall_performance}.
+KSI integrates the CF framework LightGCN~\cite{LightGCN_he2020lightgcn} with the SEI and SSI modules.
+The results demonstrate that KSI consistently outperforms all baselines, achieving performance improvements ranging from 6.03\% to 14.31\% over the second-best models.
+Several critical insights can be drawn:

-\textbf{(a)} Compared with CF methods, the overall performance of content-aware methods is better.
-This result shows that multimodal content can improve recommendation performance.
+\textbf{(a)} Compared to CF-based approaches, content-aware methods exhibit superior performance overall, highlighting the potential of multimodal content to enhance recommendation accuracy.

-\textbf{(b)} KSI outperforms other baselines in all datasets since it mines item-item structures rather than directly injecting these multimodal content features into the model.
-In this way, it can alleviate the curse of knowledge.
-Specifically, MMGCN and RGCN both inject multimodal features into the item representation directly.
+\textbf{(b)} KSI surpasses all baselines across datasets by exploiting item-item structures instead of directly embedding multimodal content features, thereby mitigating the curse of knowledge.
+This is in contrast to methods like MMGCN and RGCN, which directly incorporate multimodal features into item representations.

-\textbf{(c)} Although LATTICE performs well to some extent, it is still suboptimal compared with KSI, which demonstrates the superiority of our method.
-The strength of our method lies in it can utilize the structure information and semantic information of multimodal content while alleviating the curse of knowledge through the SEI and SSI module.
-Moreover, KSI has a higher performance graph learning process and enhances the expressiveness of the representation.
+\textbf{(c)} While LATTICE performs competitively, KSI achieves superior results by integrating both structural and semantic information from multimodal content, addressing the curse of knowledge through the SEI and SSI modules.
+Additionally, KSI's graph learning mechanism further enhances the representation's expressiveness.

-\textbf{(d)} The improvement of KSI on the Baby dataset is the smallest.
-This is mainly because our main components(\ref{ref:rr}, \ref{ref:ssi}) are designed to reduce redundancy and perform soft integration of additional knowledge, and the Baby dataset has the least redundancy and additional knowledge.
+\textbf{(d)} The performance improvement of KSI on the Baby dataset is relatively smaller.
+This may be attributed to the design of the core components (\ref{ref:rr}, \ref{ref:ssi}), which focus on minimizing redundancy and enabling soft integration of auxiliary knowledge.
+The Baby dataset, however, features minimal redundancy and limited auxiliary knowledge, reducing the scope for improvement.